Cat & Dog Mouth Diseases

-Our veterinary dental specialists offer treatment for a wide range of oral conditions and diseases in pets.
+Our veterinary dental specialists offer treatment for a wide range of cat & dog mouth diseases.
 Like us, companion animals can be prone to certain problems due to genetics, injury, or lack of routine dental care.
 Since your pet’s oral health is so important, we are pleased to be able to provide advanced care for a multitude of problems, some of which are listed below.

-For more information about our services for treating oral problems in dogs and cats, contact us at (817) 431-8451.
+For more information about our services for treating cat & dog mouth diseases, contact us at (817) 431-8451.

 Stomatitis occurs in felines when their immune system overreacts to the presence of bacteria in the mouth.
 When plaque builds up on the teeth, it disperses bacteria.
 In the case of stomatitis, the immune system sends a large number of immune cells to attack the gum tissue.
 This results in severe inflammation and oral pain for the cat.
 Since the true cause of this disease is still unknown, full extraction of the affected teeth remains the most effective treatment.